Kitchen Cabinets Buying Guide

 The quality of the cabinet can lay within the drawer itself, so look at how the joints have been secured, inspect the quality of the surface within, how the drawer opens and closes, and how the pieces fit into one another.
 Then do the same thing with the cabinet door: does it stick?
 Squeak?
 Not close all the way or stay open?
 You’ll be installing these to become a permanent part of your kitchen for years to come, meaning that these tests are necessary to make sure you’re spending your money on something worthwhile.

 At Envyland Kitchen, our knowledgeable staff is proud to provide our customers with high-quality kitchen cabinets, countertops, and other accessories.
-Located in Brampton, Ontario, we’ll help you pick out a brand new kitchen from the options laid out across our showroom floor.
+Located in Oakville, Ontario, we’ll help you pick out a brand new kitchen from the options laid out across our showroom floor.
 Visit our store to customize your kitchen at an affordable price.